On Distributionally Robust Multistage Convex Optimization: New Algorithms and Complexity Analysis: Algorithms and Complexity Analysis

-We comment that the linear cut $\calV_{t-1}^{i}$ and the over-estimate value $v_{t-1}^{i}$ are generated using only the information in the previous iteration $i-1$.
+We comment that the linear cut \(\calV_{t-1}^{i}\) and the over-estimate value \(v_{t-1}^{i}\) are generated using only the information in the previous iteration \(i-1\).
 In fact, the subproblem oracles can be re-evaluated in the backward steps to produce tighter approximations.
-We simply keep the Seq-DDP algorithm in its current form because it is already sufficient for us to provide its complexity bound.
-At the same time, we propose an alternative nonsequential version of the dual dynamic programming (NDDP) algorithm that could possibly conduct more efficient approximation updates.
+We simply keep the CDDP algorithm in its current form because it is already sufficient for us to prove its complexity bounds, and hence its convergence.
+We next propose a nonconsecutive version, NDDP, that conducts more efficient approximation updates.